The Decision That Most People Never Make

 Blocks only the precise query, word for word.
 Nothing more.

-average plumber salary — Still shows your ad
+average accountant salary: Still shows your ad

-plumber salary uk — Still shows your ad
+accountant salary uk: Still shows your ad

 Phrase Match Negative

-plumber salary uk 2026 — Blocked
+accountant salary uk 2026: Blocked

 Broad Match Negative

 Blocks any search containing all the words, in any order.
 This is the widest net.
-If every word in your negative appears somewhere in the search query, the ad is blocked — regardless of word order or extra words.
+If every word in your negative appears somewhere in the search query, the ad is blocked, regardless of word order or extra words.

-salary for a plumber — Blocked
+salary for an accountant: Blocked

 The Decision Framework: 5 Common Scenarios